cloudboz/cmsmanajer-core/docs/readme.md

-# Business Flow
+# What is CMS Manajer?
+CMS Manajer (Cadabra Multiple Server Manajer) is alternative WHM/cPanel with simple setup.

 # Requirements
 - Your server must be Ubuntu 18.04 or 20.04 (64-bit).
-- Only clean servers (no Nginx, Apache, or MySQL installed) can be connected to CMS Manajer.
+- Only clean servers (no Nginx, Apache, or MySQL installed).
 - Installed python2.7 or python3.
 - Minimum of RAM 256MB